MrAliSalehi/WTelegramClient.Extensions.Updates/README.md

 ### Blocking

-currently all of the mentioned methods will NOT block the current thread, so they has to be called at the `startup` of your application and then the flow of your problem should be blocked somewhere else.
+currently all of the mentioned methods will NOT block the current thread, so they has to be called at the `startup` of your application and then the flow of your program should be blocked somewhere else.

 using the `*Block` overloads of these methods you can block your current thread: